Difference Between Hardwood and Laminate

 Hardwood flooring does have a lovely, natural feel that appeals to many homes.
 There are several types of wood, dyes, and finishes to pick from, giving you a plethora of alternatives.

-Hardwood flooring, on the other hand, is readily scratched if not properly kept.
-Furthermore, if exposed to the sun for an extended length of time, some types of hardwood flooring might get stained.
+On the other hand, hardwood flooring is readily scratched if not properly kept.
+Furthermore, if exposed to the sun for an extended period, some hardwood flooring might get stained.

 Laminate wood flooring is comprised of composite wood that has been heated and pressed together.